james2doyle/sublime-general-doc/README.md

 This packages allows you to list an array of symbols and supply a URL that will be used to point to the documentation for that symbol.

+### Use Cases

+There are lots of "languages" (mostly templating ones) that don't have support for more of the common features of languages that can be statically analysed or run through a [LSP](https://microsoft.github.io/language-server-protocol/).

+This package allows you to provide a nice popup for words that are being hovered over that will link to documentation for that symbol.
+For languages with lots of keywords and features that don't require being "analysed", this can be really helpful.

+This package works by allowing you to define your documentation structure in the plugins settings file so that when hovered words are matched, it will give you a popup with a link to documentation.

+You can provide a single documentation URL for a group of words, or make a group for each word.
+The documetations are divided into Sublime "scopes" so that they are only used on scopes that actually have matching documentation supplied.

 ## Installation

 With [Package Control](http://wbond.net/sublime_packages/package_control) (look for "General Doc"), or just drop the plugin into Sublime Text's Packages folder.